30-Day Family Itinerary for New Zealand

 Day 2 – Explore Auckland

 It’s day two of getting the family’s body clocks adjusted to New Zealand’s time zone, as well as a day to explore some of Auckland’s highlights.
-We recommend a ferry trip to one of the outer islands, whether it’s the volcanic island of Rangitoto or the bird sanctuary of Tiritiri Matangi (on Viator, Tripadvisor and Klook).
+We recommend a ferry trip to one of the outer islands, whether it’s the volcanic island of Rangitoto or the bird sanctuary of Tiritiri Matangi.
 However, we’ve listed some alternatives below, if getting on the water isn’t your thing.

 Family Activities in Auckland

 - Wise up about the world of technology at the kid-friendly MOTAT museum

 - Learn about the Kiwi farming lifestyle at Sheepworld in Warkworth